BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 **v1.1.3** - unreleased:
  * Support for DLC5 (Commander Lilith and the Fight for Sanctuary)
+   * Changed New Pandora Heavy units to use a mix of powerful shotguns instead of just the Dog, and changed them to use any variety of purple spike shields, other than just corrosive.
    * If using in conjunction with UCP, the extra drops given to Cassius (Hector's Paradise) and Lt.
 Angvar (Amigo Sincero) have been swapped, to keep Lt.
 Angvar's focus on pistols.